Module 7: Induced River Infiltration to Wells G & H

 - Understand the difficulties associated with measuring river infiltration into groundwater.

-- Learn how groundwater pumping can create increases in surface water discharge to the aquifer.
+- Learn how groundwater pumping can cause surface water to infiltrate into an aquifer.

 Student Assignment